-This is self explanatory, but this should be what your product is called.
-Use keywords that people will be putting into Google and remember to optimise to increase sales.
+This is self-explanatory, but this should be what your product is called.
+Use keywords that people will be putting into Google and remember to optimize to increase sales.

-Similar to the title, this needs to be optimised for SEO.
+Similar to the title, this needs to be optimized for SEO.
 Make sure your keywords are in there, but don’t stuff the copy.
-You can also use the product description that is on your website, provided it too is optimised to help Google match your ad to as many relevant search terms as possible.
+You can also use the product description that is on your website, provided it too is optimized to help Google match your ad to as many relevant search terms as possible.